 Chickpea Salad Recipe Ingredients

-2 tsp. garlic powder – Garlic granules work too.
-If you prefer fresh garlic (which is wonderful here, but does need to sit for a while in the mixed salad before you eat it to impart it’s flavor evenly), use approximately 1 tablespoon of freshly minced or mashed garlic.
+Garlic powder – Garlic granules work too.
+If you prefer fresh garlic (which is wonderful here, but does need to sit for a while in the mixed salad before you eat it to impart its flavor evenly), use approximately 1 tablespoon of freshly minced or mashed garlic.
 Given the choice, I would opt for mashed garlic.

-2 tbsp. olive oil – A good, heart-healthy olive oil is perfect here, since there will be no cooking involved.
+Olive oil – A good, heart-healthy olive oil is perfect here since there will be no cooking involved.
 Olive oil, virgin or otherwise, is best consumed cold/uncooked.

 How To Make Chickpea Salad